k0sproject/k0smotron/docs/capi-controlplane-bootstrap.md

 k0smotron can act as a control plane bootstrap provider via usage of `K0sControlPlane` CRDs.

-As per usual, you need to define a `Cluster` object given with a reference to control plane provider:
+When creating a Cluster with Cluster API you typically need to create a `Cluster` object.
+With k0smotron there needs to be a link to the control plane provider `K0sControlPlane`:

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1
 kind: Cluster